aparo/pyes/docs/guide/reference/groovy-api/delete.rst

+.. _es-guide-reference-groovy-api-delete:

 ======
 Delete
 ======

-The delete API is very similar to the :doc:`Java delete API <.//guide/reference/java-api/delete.html>`,  here is an example:
+The delete API is very similar to the :ref:`Java delete API <es-guide-reference-groovy-api-guide-reference-java-api-delete>`,  here is an example:

 .. code-block:: js